Richard Harris: 1989–2002: Stardom and final roles

-Harris also made part of the Bible TV movie project filmed as a cinema production for the TV, a project produced by Lux Vide Italy with the collaboration of Radio Televisione Italiana RAI and Channel 5 of France, and premiered in the United States in the channel TNT in the 1990s.
+Harris also made part of the Bible TV movie project filmed as a cinema production for the TV, a project produced by Lux Vide Italy with the collaboration of RAI and Channel 5 of France, and premiered in the United States in the channel TNT in the 1990s.
 He portrayed the main and title character in the production Abraham (1993) as well as Saint John of Patmos in the 2000 TV film production Apocalypse.

 Singing career

 Harris recorded several albums of music, one of which, A Tramp Shining, included the seven-minute hit song "MacArthur Park" (Harris insisted on singing the lyric as "MacArthur's Park").
 This song was written by Jimmy Webb, and it reached number 2 on the American Billboard Hot 100 chart.
 It also topped several music sales charts in Europe during the summer of 1968.
 "MacArthur Park" sold over one million copies and was awarded a gold disc.
+In 2024, "MacArthur Park" was featured in the wedding sequence of the Tim Burton film Beetlejuice Beetlejuice.
 A second album, also consisting entirely of music composed by Webb, The Yard Went on Forever, was released in 1969.
 In the 1973 TV special "Burt Bacharach in Shangri-La", after singing Webb's "Didn't We", Harris tells Bacharach that since he was not a trained singer he approached songs as an actor concerned with words and emotions, acting the song with the sort of honesty the song is trying to convey.
 Then he proceeds to sing "If I Could Go Back", from the Lost Horizon soundtrack.

 Personal life

-In 1957, Harris married Elizabeth Rees-Williams, daughter of David Rees-Williams, 1st Baron Ogmore.
-They had three children: actor Jared Harris, actor Jamie Harris, and director Damian Harris.
+In 1957 Harris married Elizabeth Rees-Williams, daughter of David Rees-Williams, 1st Baron Ogmore.
+They had three children: the director Damian Harris, and the actors Jared Harris and Jamie Harris.
 Harris and Rees-Williams divorced in 1969, after which Elizabeth married Rex Harrison.
-Harris's second marriage was to the American actress Ann Turkel.
-In 1982, they divorced.
+Harris's second marriage was to the American actress Ann Turkel in 1974.
+They divorced in 1982.

-Harris was a member of the Roman Catholic Knights of Malta, and was also dubbed a knight by the Queen of Denmark in 1985.
+Harris was a member of the Knights of Malta.

-Harris paid £75,000 for William Burges' Tower House in Holland Park in 1968, after discovering that the American entertainer Liberace had arranged to buy the house but had not yet put down a deposit.
+Harris paid £75,000 for William Burges' Tower House in Holland Park, London, in 1968, after discovering that the American entertainer Liberace had arranged to buy the house but had not yet put down a deposit.
 Harris employed the original decorators, Campbell Smith & Company Ltd., to carry out extensive restoration work on the interior.

 Harris was a vocal supporter of the Provisional Irish Republican Army (PIRA) from 1973 until 1984.
-In January 1984 remarks he made on the previous month's Harrods bombing caused great controversy, after which he discontinued his support for the PIRA.
+In January 1984, remarks he made on the previous month's Harrods bombing caused great controversy, after which he discontinued his support for the PIRA.

-At the height of his stardom in the 1960s and early 1970s Harris was almost as well known for his hellraiser lifestyle and heavy drinking as he was for his acting career.
+At the height of his stardom in the 1960s and early 1970s, Harris was almost as well known for his hellraiser lifestyle and heavy drinking as he was for his acting career.
 He was a longtime alcoholic until he became a teetotaller in 1981.
 Nevertheless, he did resume drinking Guinness a decade later.
 He gave up drugs after almost dying from a cocaine overdose in 1978.